Skip to main content

 BLUEprint Mentorship Program

 Starting or transitioning into college can be exciting, but it also comes with questions and challenges.
-Designed especially for first-year, transfer, and change-of-campus students—with a focus on students of color—BLUEprint helps students find community, build confidence, and thrive academically, socially, and personally.
+Designed especially for first-year, transfer, and change-of-campus students, BLUEprint helps students find community, build confidence, and thrive academically, socially, culturally, and personally.

 BLUEprint offers a holistic co-curricular model centered on community building, student success and well-being, and cultural empowerment.
 Through peer mentoring, guidance, and community engagement, the program supports students as they transition into academic and social life at University Park.
-Whether you are new to campus or seeking a stronger network of support, BLUEprint connects you to people and opportunities that help you feel seen, supported, and ready to succeed.
+Whether you are new to campus or seeking a stronger network of support, BLUEprint connects you to people, opportunities, and resources, that help you feel seen, supported, and ready to succeed.

 What is BLUEprint?

-BLUEprint is a peer mentorship program offered through the Paul Robeson Cultural Center.
+BLUEprint hosts a variety of programs throughout the academic year, including mentor and mentee meetings, enrichment sessions, socials, open programs, and community service projects.
 Our goal is to support students in building strong foundations that lead to retention, involvement, and success.
-Through one-on-one connections and community-wide events, participants develop leadership skills, cultural awareness, and a sense of belonging.
+Through one-on-one connections and large-group events, members develop leadership skills, cultural awareness, and a sense of belonging.

 Help Make our Community Stronger

 Students at Penn State thrive when they have support and someone in their corner.
-Getting involved in BLUEprint gets you connected to resources early and often, provides a dedicated network or support, and helps create a space where students feel empowered to thrive.
+Getting involved in BLUEprint gets you connected to resources early, provides a dedicated network of support, and helps create a space where students feel empowered to thrive.

 Lead by Example.
 Make a Difference.

-Mentors are upper-class students who are committed to building relationships and helping others succeed.
+Mentors are upper-class students (including first-year Master's degree seeking students) who are committed to building relationships and helping others succeed.
 Through training and intentional guidance, mentors help create a welcoming space for their mentees to learn and grow.

 Mentors participate in:

-- Training sessions on cultural competence, mentorship, and communication
+• Training sessions on membership, cultural competence, and communication

 Start Strong with Support.

-First-year and change-of-campus students are matched with trained upper-level student mentors who serve as guides, listeners, and connectors throughout the year.
-Mentees gain valuable insights about navigating Penn State while engaging in enriching conversations and group experiences.
+Mentees are first-year and change-of-campus students are matched with trained upper-level student mentors who serve as guides, listeners, and connectors throughout the year.
+Mentees gain valuable insights about navigating University Park while engaging in enriching conversations and community-wide experiences.

 Ready to Get Involved?